chetan-bhatt/bank-application/README.md

 ## Assumptions and Improvements
 1) The application starts on the port 8090, therefore any other application must not be running on this port.

 2) Although the application demonstrate the createion/transfer of funds for any banking application.
 For the sake of simplicity, account      creation is kept to minimal.
+Account, for this assignment is an individual entity.
+It is not associated with any Customer.

 3) No authentication/authorization is added.